Darryl F. Zanuck: Going independent

-In 1956, Zanuck withdrew from the studio and left his wife, Virginia Fox, to move to Europe and concentrate on independent producing with a generous contract from Fox that gave him directing and casting control on any projects Fox financed.
+Following the commercial disappointment of The Egyptian (1954), in 1956 Zanuck withdrew from the studio and left his wife, Virginia Fox, to move to Europe and concentrate on independent producing with a generous contract from Fox that gave him directing and casting control on any projects Fox financed.
 Eventually, in his absence, Fox began to fall to pieces due to the ballooning budget of Cleopatra (1963), whose entire set constructed at Pinewood Studios had to be scrapped before shooting even started.

 Meanwhile, Zanuck picked up a hefty book by Cornelius Ryan called The Longest Day, which promised to fulfill his dream of making the definitive film of D-Day.
 Flying back to the States, he had to convince a Fox board, staggering under the still-unfinished Cleopatra's $15 million cost, to finance what he was sure would be a box-office hit, as indeed it was, despite skeptics that included his son Richard.
 He seethed at the $8 million ceiling imposed on him, knowing he would have to dip into his own pocket to finish the film, as he soon did.

-To the all-star all-male cast, he added an unknown French beauty, Irina Demick, as a Resistance fighter.
-She had become his mistress after her casting session for the film's only female speaking part.
-She would be followed by Geneviève Gilles and the French singer Juliette Gréco.
-Greco, who in fact had her own recording career, published a kiss-and-tell memoir in the French press which Zanuck managed to suppress.

-Probably for reasons like this, though he stayed in Europe for some years, Zanuck would not divorce his wife Virginia, nor she him.
-She stayed patiently in Santa Monica, a neglected but effective "Maginot Line" against the claims of her rivals.
-This would later prove to have costly consequences.